D'Influence

 D'Influence (also D-Influence and D*Influence) is a British production team and acid jazz band.
 Formerly of The Echo Label, they founded their own label, Freakstreet Records.
-Original members include Kwame Kwaten, Sarah-Ann Webb, Ed Baden-Powell, and Steve Marston.
+Original members include Kwame Kwaten, Sarah-Ann Webb, Ed Baden-Powell, Ned Bigham and Steve Marston.

 Biography

 D'Influence emerged in 1990 from the UK club scene.
-The group went on to issue their debut album titled Good 4 We in August 1992.
-The album reached No. 7 on the Blues & Soul Top British Soul Albums chart.
-The song "Good Lover" from the LP got to No. 11 on the Blues & Soul Top British Soul Singles chart.
+The group eventually issued, in August 1992, their debut album entitled Good 4 We on East West Records.
+That album reached No. 7 on the Blues & Soul Top British Soul Albums chart.
+The song "Good Lover" from the LP also got to No. 11 on the Blues & Soul Top British Soul Singles chart.

-D'Influence later issued in 1995 their sophomore studio album, Prayer 4 Unity.
-The album reached No. 17 on the UK R&B Albums chart.
-A song off the album, "Midnite" reached No. 17 on the UK R&B Singles chart.
+D'Influence later released their 1995 sophomore studio album, Prayer 4 Unity on EastWest Records.
+The album reached No. 17 on the UK R&B Albums Chart.
+A single from the album, entitled "Midnite", reached No. 11 on the UK R&B Singles Chart and No. 24 on the UK Dance Singles Chart.
+Another single, "Waiting", peaked at No. 26 on the UK R&B Singles Chart.

-The group went on to issue other hit singles such as "Hypnotize" (1997, UK No. 33) and "Rock with You" (1998, UK No. 30).